Ultimaker/CuraEngine/docs/slicing.md

 ![Triangle Line Intersection](assets/slice_triangle.svg)

 For performance reasons, we figure out the "z bounding box" of each face at first which endows us with a fast precheck (layer height vs face).
-Then we parallize over the layer heights and perfrom the layer height vs face intersection test (including the precheck).
+Then we parallize over the layer heights and perform the layer height vs face intersection test (including the precheck).

 To find the intersection of a plane and a triangle, we simply interpolate all three line segments of the triangle.
 At least two of these interpolations should span the plane.
 We take the two coordinates where the interpolations have the same Z coordinate as the plane and those will become the two endpoints of the line segment.